CosmicSubspace/MSI-Keyboard-Lights/README.md

 ## I want to use Python 2.7!
 Well, okay!
 Just run `ScreenMirror-python2.7.py` instead of `ScreenMirror.py`.
-The Python2.7 version also requires the `Future` library: `pip install future`
+The Python2.7 version also requires the `Future` library: `py -m pip install future`

 ## Technical stuff
 The [SteelSeries Gamesense API documentation](https://github.com/SteelSeries/gamesense-sdk) is worth a read, if you want to understand what's going on in this script.